esteinig/sketchy/README.md

 ### How it works

-`Sketchy` computes two simple scores: the first is the sum of shared hashes, where Sketchy essentially keeps a cumulative sum of shared hashes (`ssh`) computed against each index in the reference sketch for each consecutive read.
-This takes most of the compute in the `Mash` queries, and `Sketchy` kind of sits on top of that like a parasite and siphons off the output, which is why it is so frugal to run.
-At each read, the indexed scores are ranked and the highest ranking scores are recorded (default `--ranks 20`).
+`Sketchy` computes two simple scores: the first is the sum of shared hashes, where it keeps a cumulative sum of shared hashes (`ssh`) computed against each index in the reference sketch for each consecutive read.
+This takes the majority of compute in the `Mash` queries while `Sketchy` siphons off the output which is why it is so frugal to run.
+At each read, the indexed scores are ranked and the highest ranking scores are recorded (default `--ranks 20`) to reduce excessive read-wise output of the reference sketch queries.

 In the second stage, an evaluation score is computed by aggregating the sum of ranked sum of shared hashes (`sssh`) for each genotype feature in the associated genotype index that a prediction is made on (e.g. SCC*mec* type or susceptibility to an antibiotic).
-Final predictions are made on the highest total `sssh` scores, which corresponds to the dominant feature value in the `sssh` scores of each feature.
+Final predictions are made on the highest total `sssh` scores which correspond to the dominant feature value in the `sssh` scores of each feature.

 Evaluations are plotted for visual confirmation, along with a preference score adopted from [Brinda and colleagues](https://www.biorxiv.org/content/10.1101/403204v2) that indicates the degree of confidence in the best prediction over the second-best prediction.